So there they were.

 "What are you doing just laying there?"
 Hiroshi asked with a weak smile, "Your friends need you up there."

 "Me?
-I can't be any use to anyone," Mason croaked, hearing more things crashing upstairs and what could either be people cheering or screaming, "If they need anyone, they need you," she rasped.
+I can't be any use to anyone," Mason croaked, wondering how he could smile at such a time.
+She head more things crashing upstairs and what could either be people cheering or screaming, "If they need anyone, they need you," she rasped.

 "You're giving up?"